PSFTseville/FARpy/README.md

 #### Essentials
 The module will not work without them:
-- f90nml: To read FORTRAN namelist in an easy way (needed since version 0.1.10) `pip install f90nml`.
+- f90nml: To read FORTRAN namelist in an easy way `pip install f90nml`.
 This is the suite standard to read and write namelists!!!
 - xarray: This will provide the basic format to save the data

 #### Optional